damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 ### New-AzEventHubKey
 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSListKeysAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IAccessKeys`.
+- Parameter `-ResourceGroupName` would no longer support alias `-ResourceGroup`.

 ### Get-AzEventHubKey
 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSListKeysAttributes` to